getyoti/yoti-java-sdk/README.md

 1. [Yoti App](/yoti-sdk-spring-boot-example)
 1. [Doc Scan](/examples/doc-scan)

-## Breaking changes and enhancements made in v2.0.0
+## Breaking changes and enhancements made in v3.0.0

-As well as exposing significant new functionality, we've taken this opportunity to clean up and simplify our public API.
+This major update does not have any major updates to the API, but instead builds upon and standardizes our implementation.

-### Dropped support for Java 6
+### Dropped support for Java 7
-Minimum supported Java version is now 7.
+Minimum supported Java version is now 8.

-### New interfaces - Attribute<T> and Anchor
-The old `com.yoti.api.client.Attribute` class has been replaced with `com.yoti.api.client.Attribute<T>`, which now exposes a `List<Anchor>` for the sources and verifiers of the attribute.
-The old `Set<String> getSources()` and `Set<String> getVerifiers()` methods have been replaced with `List<Anchor> getSources()` and `List<Anchor> getVerifiers()`.

-### Changes to HumanProfile and ApplicationProfile
-All attributes are now returned as an an instance of `Attribute<T>`.
-Use the `Attribute<T>.getValue()` method to determine the actual value of an attribute.
-Consequently, all the `getXXXSources` and `getXXXVerifiers ` methods have been removed, as well as the `is(name, defaultValue)` helper method

-### No Enums returned by the public API
-Yoti are adding new functionality all the time.
-To avoid the risk the new values returned to the SDK will cause it to break, the SDK will no longer try to map returned values to Enums.
-Each SDK release will define String constants in the public api for the possible values known at the time of release.
-The two Enums removed are:
-* DocumentType - the `DocumentDetails.getType()` method now returns a String.
-The possible values are exposed as constants on the `com.yoti.api.client.DocumentDetails` interface.
-* HumanProfile.Gender - `HumanProfile.getGender()` now returns an `Attribute<String>`.
-Possible values are defined in `com.yoti.api.client.HumanProfile`.

-### Removed toString() methods
-We've removed implementations of toString() from all the DTOs returned through the public api.
+### Builder are now in-line classes
+Most builders for the request objects are now in-line classes, and can be accessed with a static `.builder()` method (instead of using factories to instantiate new builders)

 ## Spring Security Integration